renovatebot/renovate/lib/modules/platform/codecommit/index.md

   token: AWS session token, if you have one
   ```

-- Set up the environment with all required AWS environment variables for authentication, e.g:
+- Set up the environment with all required AWS environment variables:

   ```
   AWS_ACCESS_KEY_ID: AWS IAM access key id